fastify/avvio/README.md

 Note: `await after` can be used as an awaitable alternative to `after(func)`, or `await use` can be also as a shorthand for `use(plugin); await after()`.

-The callback changes basing on the parameters your are giving:
+The callback changes based on the parameters you give:
 1. If no parameter is given to the callback and there is an error, that error will be passed to the next error handler.
 2. If one parameter is given to the callback, that parameter will be the `error` object.
 3. If two parameters are given to the callback, the first will be the `error` object, the second will be the `done` callback.
 4. If three parameters are given to the callback, the first will be the `error` object, the second will be the top level `context` and the third the `done` callback.

-In the "no parameter" and "one parameter" variants, the callback can also return a `Promise`.
+In the "no parameter" and "one parameter" variants, the callback can return a `Promise`.

 ```js
 const server = {}